Load

 Common workflow: per-session z-scoring + train/test split

-A frequent recipe – load every session for one subject, z-score betas within each session, then split shared vs. unique stimuli into test vs. train – composes from the existing accessors:
+A frequent recipe is to load every session for one subject, z-score betas within each session, then split shared vs. unique stimuli into test vs. train.
+This composes from the existing accessors:

 import numpy as np